blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 Godot Android plugins
 ---------------------

-Android plugins are powerful tools to extend the capabilities of the Godot Engine by tapping into the functionality provided by Android platforms and ecosystem.
+Android plugins are powerful tools to extend the capabilities of the Blazium Engine by tapping into the functionality provided by Android platforms and ecosystem.

 An Android plugin is an Android library with a dependency on the Godot Android library